1. Executive Summary

 - Lacks the financial substance to indemnify any losses.

-The "Indian investor" referred to as "Dhaya" and linked to "AVM" has been positively identified as Dhayanidhi Alagiri, a member of one of India's most powerful political dynasties.
+The "Indian investor" referred to as "Dhaya" and linked to "AVM" has been positively identified in earlier reporting cycles as Dhayanidhi Alagiri, a member of one of India's most powerful political dynasties.

 Full Legal Name: Dhayanidhi Alagiri (also known as Durai Dayanidhi)